ILOVETOMAKESTUFF/ILOVETOMAKESTUFF/README.md

 Known as I_LOVE_TO_MAKE_STUFF on Scratch

 A 12-year-old Ukrainian coder who enjoys making websites and helping others out as much as I can and with as much knowledge that I have about their problem!
-I dream about learning C++, but that might never happen because I'm stuck with a ChromeBook and I can't buy a Windows even if I had the money.
+I dream about learning C++, but that might never happen because I'm stuck with a ChromeBook and I can't buy a Windows even if I had the money.<br>

-Future mechanical engineer
+Future mechanical engineer<br>
-Loves LEGO Technic and complex systems
+Loves LEGO Technic and complex systems<br>
-Math nerd
+Math nerd<br>
 <a href="https://scratch.mit.edu/users/I_LOVE_TO_MAKE_STUFF" target="_blank">Scratch acount!</a> <br>

 Pronouns: He, Him, His